June in Kelowna

 Family Fun

-• Celebrate Dad at the 2025 CSN Collision Centres Father’s Day Charity Car Show.
+• On June 21, celebrate Dad at the 2026 CSN Collision Centres Father’s Day Charity Car Show.
 Wander amongst the amazing vehicles on display, enjoy live entertainment, and dine on tasty eats.
-The free event takes place on June 15 in City Park.

 Browse our online calendar of events to find out what else is happening in and around Kelowna throughout the month.